 - Proof of high school graduation/college attendance.
 Students planning to pursue degree studies at HCC are strongly advised to provide high school transcripts.

-- Certification of Finances Form, bank statements and statements of support.
+- Bank statements, a declaration of Financial Support Form and/or Room and Board sponsorship form is sponsorship is provided must be submitted.
 Students must verify that they can pay for their academic and living expenses before they can be admitted.
-At present, these costs are $22,500 for a year of study.
+At present, these costs are $27,192 for a year of study.
 Students who start in the summer are subject to additional tuition and fees.
 Costs are subject to change.

 - Proof of health insurance for care in the United States is required before registration.

-Tuition Information For Undocumented Students (for eligible Maryland high school graduates)–As an open-admission institution, Howard Community College grants admission to all students regardless of immigration status.
+Tuition Information For Undocumented Students –As an open-admission institution, Howard Community College grants admission to all students regardless of immigration status.
 Maryland legislation (The Dream Act) provides the opportunity for some non-U.S. citizens who attended high school in Maryland to receive in-county or out-of-county tuition rates.
+Students who demonstrate documentation as Deferred Action Childhood Arrivals (DACA) who reside in Howard County or the State of Maryland may be eligible for an in-county tuition benefit.

-Dream Act- For more information about the Maryland Dream Act and to determine if you are eligible, please contact an International Admissions Advisor in the Office of Admissions and Advising, RCF-242; firstname.lastname@example.org; 443-518-4420.
-Information is also available on the web at howardcc.edu.
+Dream Act/DACA- For more information about the Maryland Dream Act or DACA and to determine if you are eligible, please contact an international admissions advisor in the office of admissions and advising, RCF-242; email@example.com; 443-518-4420.
+Information is also available on the web at www.howardcc.edu.